deepset-ai/haystack/README.rst

 ElasticsearchRetriever
 ^^^^^^^^^^^^^^^^^^^^^^
 Scoring text similarity via sparse Bag-of-words representations are strong and well-established baselines in Information Retrieval.
-The default `ElasticsearchRetriever` uses Elasticsearch's native scoring (BM25), but can be extended easily with custom queries or filtering.
+The default :code:`ElasticsearchRetriever` uses Elasticsearch's native scoring (BM25), but can be extended easily with custom queries or filtering.

 Example::